-Early next morning, Thursday, 17/8/06, I bade farewell to my new friends and drove to Kunawarritji Community, Veever's Meteorite Crater and then to a site marked 'cave' on the map 100km east of Mujingerra for investigation.
-To say the desert was stunningly beautiful is simply a sad understatement and really just reflects that not everything can be captured in words alone - Just Go There !!!
-The wide open vastness of the desert fabulous cave diving site, is like an intoxicant for the soul.
-I set my chair up in one spot to read a book - overlooking a vast panorama of waving spinifex grass, red dunes and blue sky.
-Magic.
+Early next morning, Thursday 17th August, Paul bade farewell to his new friends and drove to Kunawarritji Community, Veever's Meteorite Crater and then to a site marked 'cave' on the map 100 km East of Mujingerra for investigation.
+To say the desert was stunningly beautiful is simply a sad understatement and really just reflects that not everything can be captured in words alone-just go there!
+The wide open vastness of the desert is like an intoxicant for the soul.
+Paul set his chair up in one spot to read a book-overlooking a vast panorama of waving Spinifex grass, red dunes and blue sky: magic.

-Later that afternoon, the 'cave' was arrived at, spiritually uplifting.

-located right next to the track, the entrance at the base of a 5m high, ironstone conglomerate cliff.
-Donning caving gear, I found the cave to be a simple low, wide passage with a dusty floor, penetrating about 30m to back where there are several low, rounded rooms above a main sump pit.
+Later that afternoon, the 'cave' was arrived at, located right next to the track, the entrance at the base of a 5m high ironstone conglomerate cliff.
+Donning caving gear, Paul found the cave to be a simple low, wide passage with a dusty floor, penetrating about 30m to back where there are several low, rounded rooms above a main sump pit.
 The area was a bat roosting site and several young bats were seen.
-Withdrawing to minimise approximately 50+ bats exiting the cave that evening.
-At about one o'clock the following morning, I was rudely awoken from deep slumber by a pack of dingoes howling around and above the cave's entrance - obviously one of their favourite dens and visitors were not welcome.
+Withdrawing to minimise his disturbance of the site, Paul later counted approximately 50 bats exiting the cave that evening.
+At about one o'clock the following morning, Paul was rudely awoken from deep slumber by a pack of dingos howling around and above the cave's entrance-obviously one of their favourite dens and visitors were not welcome.